-The increase in new orders from customers in Taiwan, China and Korea in the first quarter of fiscal 2013 compared to the prior quarter primarily reflected higher demand for semiconductor equipment from foundry and memory customers, as well as increased demand for LCD TV equipment.
+The increase in new orders from customers in China and Korea in the second quarter of fiscal 2013 compared to the prior quarter primarily reflected higher demand for semiconductor equipment from memory customers, as well as increased demand for LCD TV equipment.

-The increase in new orders from customers in China in the first quarter of fiscal 2013 compared to the same period in the prior year was primarily due to improved demand for display equipment, while changes in orders from customers in Taiwan, Korea, United States and Europe were primarily attributable to changes in customer mix.
+The increase in new orders from customers in China in the second quarter and first half of fiscal 2013 compared to the comparable periods in the prior year was primarily due to improved demand for display equipment.
+The decrease in new orders for these same periods from Korea and the United States was primarily due to lower demand for semiconductor equipment, while the decrease in Europe was mainly related to reduced demand for service products.